mit-cml/yrtoolkit/yr/tutorials/AlexaMessenger.md

 ![GUI Correspondence](../images/alexa_messenger/GUICorrespondence.png){:.enlargeImage}
 <p style="padding-bottom: 7px"></p>

-In App Inventor designer view, you will see the mobile app’s graphical user interface (GUI) has already been created for you.
+In App Inventor designer view, you will see that the mobile app’s graphical user interface (GUI) has already been created for you.
 Notice the top textbox lets you enter a message to send (either by typing directly into the textbox or by talking into your device via the orange SPEAK button).
 Then the green SEND TO ALEXA button sends the message to CloudDB.

 At the bottom, the green button GET FROM ALEXA  retrieves a pending message from CloudDB and post it to the bottom textbox.
 Use the orange READ button to read the retrieved message out loud.